-- Choreographer will be awarded \$2,500 for the development, creation and performance of the work. - Dancer compensation will be up to \$2,500 total for all dancers.
-Each dancer must be paid a minimum of \$300 for their work; Choreographer and Cincinnati Art Museum Project Coordinator will determine dancer compensation in accordance with rehearsal and performance time required. - A maximum of \$500 will be provided for costumes and/or props. - Cincinnati Art Museum will provide performance sound and video documentation with budget range \$500-\$1,000.
+- Choreographer will be awarded between \$1,500 and \$2,500 for the development, creation and performance of the work.
+(Compensation will be determined by the organizations' final grant awards.) - Dancer compensation will be up to between \$1,500 and \$2,500 total for all dancers (maximum amount determined by the organizations' final grant awards).
+Each dancer must be paid a minimum of \$300 for their work; Choreographer and Cincinnati Art Museum Project Coordinator will determine dancer compensation in accordance with rehearsal and performance time required. - A maximum of \$500 will be provided for costumes and/or props. - Cincinnati Art Museum will provide performance sound and video documentation with budget range \$500-\$1,000 (maximum amount determined by the organizations' final grant awards).